x3dom/x3dom/doc/guide/tutorial/bvh.rst

 Currently supported dataset formats
 -----------------------------------

 We support two different types of datasets.
 The first is based on WMTS specification and the second version is a folder based file arrangement.
+In the 3D case, only the wmts format is supported.
 Both, the usage of WMTS and TREE for this BVHRefiner node are specified in the following subsections.

 WMTS
 ~~~~